 Businesses are more attractive when they have a track record of sales and earnings.
 A business that was started just a year ago will not sell for as much as a similar business that was created 5 years ago.

 Another thing that comes with age on Amazon accounts is brand and category ungatings.
-Many older storefronts are able to sell in categories that newer sellers can't.
+Many older storefronts can sell in categories that newer sellers can't.
 This is attractive to buyers.

 There are many things that impact how risky purchasing a storefront can be.